 International Hydrographic Organization

 de Moustier, Christian, "State of the Art in Swath Bathymetry Survey Systems" (1988).
-Center for Coastal and Ocean Mapping.
+International Hydrographic Review.
 901.